 5. If you have not already done so, please provide to our office the face page(s) of any health insurance or automobile insurance policies that you have, or if you are covered on parents’ policies, the face page(s) of such policies.
 Insurance companies keep a record of any and all claims against any insurance company.
-The insurance company is sure to find out if you have ever made a grevous claim.
+The insurance company is sure to find out if you have ever made a grievous claim.

-7. Tell your local doctor all of your complaints.
+7. Tell your local doctor about all of your complaints.
 The doctor’s records can only be as complete as what you have told him.
-Keep me informed of anything that in any way might effect your case.
+Keep me informed of anything that in any way might affect your case.
 Certainly nothing should be signed without first consulting me.
 Applications for insurance benefits, reports to the State, any change in doctors, returning to work, any change in treatment or when you are discharged from treatment, should be reported to my office promptly.

 9. Keep our office advised of any residence changes, telephone number changes, etc. or vacation or other times when you will not be available.